Mailman (City Letter Carrier)

 if someone moves and don't put a fwd what should i do with there mail

-Asked by china almost 10 years ago
+Asked by china about 10 years ago

 I'd recommend that if you received the mail for someone who previously lived at your residence but didn't put in a forward for you to put the mail back in your mailbox and you can write on it "moved" or "doesn't live here anymore".
 The letter carrier should take it and not redeliver it to you.
 You also have the option to discard since nobody would really know but I feel that is the wrong thing to do.
 By putting the mail back in the mailbox you alert the letter carrier that the person has moved from that address.